K-Gutierrez/LpColonizationIsland/README.md

 ## **4. Indels distribution over time in the evolved replicates and passages.**

-a) Installing Bowtie2, Samtools, Sambamba, and Freebayes
+a) Installing Bowtie2, Samtools, Sambamba, Freebayes, and SnpEff

 ```
 conda create --name Indels